MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/migrate-symantec-to-microsoft-defender-atp.md

 - [Manage portal access using RBAC](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/rbac)

-> [!TIP]
+### Several options to set up RBAC

+RBAC can be set up and configured using Intune, Configuration Manager, Group Policy Objects, or the Windows Admin Center.
-> - If your organization is using Windows 10, macOS, iOS, or Android devices, consider [setting up RBAC using Intune](https://docs.microsoft.com/mem/intune/fundamentals/role-based-access-control).
+- If your organization is using Windows 10, macOS, iOS, or Android devices, consider [setting up RBAC using Intune](https://docs.microsoft.com/mem/intune/fundamentals/role-based-access-control).
-> - If your organization's devices are running other versions of Windows, such as for Windows 7 SP1, Windows 8.0, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, and Windows Server 2019 management, consider [setting up RBAC using Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/servers/deploy/configure/configure-role-based-administration).
+- If your organization's devices are running other versions of Windows, such as for Windows 7 SP1, Windows 8.0, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, and Windows Server 2019 management, consider [setting up RBAC using Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/servers/deploy/configure/configure-role-based-administration).
+-

 ## Step 3: Configure device proxy and internet connectivity settings